quixio/quix-docs/docs/cli/cli-template.md

 Having worked on your code and tested it locally, you can now push up your code to deploy it in Quix Cloud.
 You can do this with:

 ```
-quix local deploy --push --sync
+quix local pipeline sync --update
 ```

-This pushes (`--push`) your modified code to the Gitea repository.
-The `--sync` option causes the Gitea repository to be synchronized with your Quix Cloud pipeline view.
+This updates your `quix.yaml` and pushes your modified code to the Gitea repository and syncs with Quix Cloud.

 In Quix Cloud you can view the pipeline and examine it in detail.